fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabase.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabase** cmdlet gets one or more Azure SQL databases from an ssSDS Server.
+The **Get-AzureRmSqlDatabase** cmdlet gets one or more Azure SQL databases from an Azure SQL Database Server.

 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.